-For more information on defective work equipment claims please read the below FAQs.
-If you have a question that is not answered below, then contact our Legal 500 recognised solicitors on 0203 816 0065.
+For more information on faulty work equipment claims please read the below FAQs.
+If you have a question that is not answered below, then contact our Legal 500 recognised defective equipment solicitors on 0161 696 6235.

 Can I make a defective work equipment claim if I am injured as a result?

-If you are injured due to faulty work equipment, then it may be possible to make a defective work equipment compensation claim.
+If you are injured due to faulty work equipment, then you should consider looking into faulty work equipment claims.
 No matter your level of injury, you are entitled to compensation if you have been injured at work and it was not your fault.
 Speak to our solicitors if you think you have a claim.

-Whether or not your employer accepts responsibility, we will have to gather evidence from a number of experts, typically, medical professionals and health and safety specialists.
+Whether or not your employer accepts responsibility for the faulty equipment or not, we will have to gather evidence from a number of experts, typically, medical professionals and health and safety specialists.
 An independent medical expert will assess your injuries and determine what, if any, future treatment or rehabilitation will be needed.
 An independent safety expert will analyse why your accident happened and may also make recommendations on how this can be avoided in the future.
-This information will help us calculate how much compensation we will ask for.
+This information will help us calculate how much defective machinery injury compensation we will ask for.

 Will I have to go to court for a defective work equipment claim?

 We always try to avoid going to court and aim to settle with your employer outside of court.
-However, if your employer disputes your claim or does not agree with the level of compensation, we think you need, your case may end up in court.
-However, the choice of going to court will lie with you and we will advise you on the best course of action.
+However, if your employer disputes your defective work equipment claim or does not agree with the level of compensation, we think you need, your case may end up in court.
+However, the choice of going to court will lie with you and our defective equipment solicitors will advise you on the best course of action.

-Can I make a claim for someone who was killed by defective work equipment?
+Can I make a defective work equipment claim for someone who was killed by faulty equipment?

-How much compensation do you get for faulty work equipment claims?
+How much compensation do you get for defective work equipment claims?